AM207-Study-Group/Bayesian-Optimization-with-pymc3/README.md

 Practical Bayesian Optimization of Machine Learning Algorithms By Jasper Snoek, Hugo Larochelle and Ryan P. Adams

 Unlike the existing projects like SpearMint (https://github.com/HIPS/Spearmint), we're using the pymc3 as our sampler, which is generally stable and pretty efficient module for Bayesian statistics sampling.
-The reason why we need a sampler in building Gaussian Process will be introduced with details in our tutorial.
+The necessity for a sampler here will be introduced with details in our tutorial.

 We would be glad if this tutorial helps anyone.